oddvalue/laravel-sluggable/README.md

 You're free to use this package, but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.
+Our address is: Oddvalue, Samberstraat 69D, 2060 Antwerp, Belgium.

 We publish all received postcards [on our company website](https://spatie.be/en/opensource/postcards).